Basal Cell Carcinoma Treatment & Management

 Heal C, Buettner P, Browning S. Risk factors for wound infection after minor surgery in general practice.
 Med J Aust.
 2006 Sep 4.
 185(5):255-8.
 [Medline].

-What are the key statistics about basal and squamous cell skin cancers?.
+Key statistics for basal and squamous cell skin cancers.
 American Cancer Society.
 Available at http://www.cancer.org/cancer/skincancer-basalandsquamouscell/detailedguide/skin-cancer-basal-and-squamous-cell-key-statistics.
-April 30, 2015; Accessed: August 31, 2015.
+May 10, 2016; Accessed: August 8, 2016.

 Marks R, Jolley D, Dorevitch AP, Selwood TS.
 The incidence of non-melanocytic skin cancers in an Australian population: results of a five-year prospective study.
 Med J Aust.
 1989 May 1.
 150(9):475-8.
 [Medline].